+Figure 4-24.
+Precipitation, ET, E, and Storage for the Area 5 Weighing Lysimeters

 Figure 4-25.
-Precipitation, ET, E, and Storage for the Weighing Lysimeters
+Monthly Precipitation, E, and ET at the Area 5 Weighing Lysimeters

-Figure 4-26.
-Monthly Precipitation, E, and ET

 4.6.3 Automated Waste Cover Monitoring System

 In 1998, time-domain reflectometry (TDR) probes were buried 1.2 m (4.0 ft) beneath the floor of open Cell 5 at the Area 5 RWMS.
 The four probes are adjacent to the Cell 5N and Cell 5S monitoring locations.
 At each monitoring location, one probe is buried near the centerline and one probe is buried near the eastern edge (Figure 3-2).
 Approximately 4.4 m (14 ft) of waste and approximately 2.4 m (7.9 ft) of cover were placed above these probes during disposal.
 The depth of these probes is now approximately 7.9 m (26 ft).